lorenzovarese/biblio-fractal/README.md

 #### `xml_to_json_converter.py`

-Transmutes the curated XML data for the author into a JSON format.
+Convert the XML data for the author into a JSON format.

 **Usage:**